Nikon D100 vs D3400

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D100 and Nikon D3400 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D100 and the D3400 have been discontinued, but can regularly be found used on eBay.
+Both the D100 and the D3400 have been discontinued, but can regularly be found used on ebay.
 The D100 was replaced by the Nikon D200, while the D3400 was followed by the Nikon D3500.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon website.
+Further information on the features and operation of the D100 and D3400 can be found, respectively, in the Nikon D100 Manual (free pdf) or the online Nikon D3400 Manual.

 So what is the bottom line?
 Which of the two cameras – the Nikon D100 or the Nikon D3400 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.